 How to participate

-The community is invited to provide input into the Zone of Benefit Study throughout the planning process, and related input received will be provided to the district’s Board of Directors.
+The community is invited to provide input into the Groundwater Benefit Zone Study throughout the planning process, and related input received will be provided to the district’s Board of Directors.

-- Methodology for Evaluating Groundwater Zones of Benefit Santa Clara County, California – August 2016
+- Preliminary Groundwater Zones of Benefit Study, Santa Clara County, California - October 2017

 Contact: George Cook, [email protected], 408-630-2964